TempeHS/2025-Game-Design-Feedback/Hugo/feedback.md

 ### 3. README Documentation

-- **What Went Well**: Your README is outstanding.
-It is incredibly well-organized with a clear table of contents and effective formatting.
-The feature checklist transparently shows the project's state, and your descriptions, code snippets, and inspector screenshots show a deep understanding of your work.
-You have also diligently credited all external assets.
+- **What Went Well**: Your README is well-organized with a clear table of contents and effective formatting.
+The feature checklist transparently shows the project's state, and your descriptions, code snippets, and inspector screenshots demonstrate a clear understanding of your work.
+You have also credited all external assets.
-- **Areas for Improvement**: You have already set a very high bar for documentation.
-The only recommendation is to continue this excellent practice in all your future projects.
+- **Areas for Improvement**: Your documentation is already excellent.
+To elevate it even further, consider embedding your gameplay demo as a GIF directly in the README for immediate visual impact, rather than linking to a video file.

 ## Code Feedback

 - **Intrinsic Documentation**: Your code is very clean and readable.
 The use of `[Header]` attributes to organize the inspector is a great form of documentation for yourself and others working in the Unity Editor.
 - **Code Consistency**: Your code follows a consistent and professional style.
 The separation of concerns within your `PlayerMovement.cs` script (e.g., having separate methods for `Gravity`, `Jump`, and `Move`) makes the code easy to manage.
-- **Syntax and Logic Health**: Your implementation of custom gravity and variable jump height is a sign of advanced understanding.
-The logic is not just functional, but it's designed to create a specific "game feel," which is a hallmark of a skilled game programmer.
-The use of the new Input System is also a professional practice.
+- **Syntax and Logic Health**: Your implementation of custom gravity and variable jump height is functional and designed to create a specific game feel.
+The use of the new Input System is a professional practice.